 Fire Emblem: Shin Monshou no Nazo - Hikari to Kage no Eiyuu is a Nintendo DS remake of the Japan-only Super Famicom game, Fire Emblem: Monshou no Nazo.
 More specifically, it is a remake of the second half of Monshou no Nazo, as the first half of the game was a truncated version of the first Fire Emblem.
 The story once again stars Prince Marth as he fights to protect his kingdom.
-However, the player does not play as Marth, but instead as a custom character, a first in the series.
-Fire Emblem on the GBA allowed players to create a custom character but the character, a tactician, held no actual gameplay significance.
+However, the player does not play as Marth but instead as a custom character, a first for the series that was featured in all future entries in the franchise.
+Fire Emblem on the Gameboy Advance allowed players to create a custom character but the character, a tactician, held no actual significance in gameplay or the story.

 The game's plot is a direct sequel to the events of Fire Emblem: Shadow Dragon.
 Players once again follow the protagonist Marth as a new darkness threatens to take hold of his homeland.
 Hardin, one of his allies from Shadow Dragon, becomes Emperor, but, for reasons unknown, is swayed toward the side of evil.
 Marth must reunite his allies from the previous game, gain the support of several new ones, gather the twelve Zodiac Pieces in order to reassemble the Fire Emblem, and determine the cause of Hardin's corruption.